pierrejay/radiomanager-lib-dev/README.md

 ### Future Plans

-In the next steps, I plan to enhance the RF24Mesh library to integrate these features (UID-based addressing, dynamic pairing, and encryption) for an even more practical solution (automatic formation and reconfiguration of a mesh network with up to 200+ nodes).
+In the next steps, I plan to enhance the RF24Mesh library to integrate these features (UID-based addressing, dynamic pairing, and encryption) for an even more powerful solution (automatic formation and reconfiguration of a mesh network with up to 200+ nodes).
+To limit the complexity of managing end-to-end encryption between all nodes (with list of keys maintained locally on each device), a unique shared key managed by the master node could be used to encrypt all regular point-to-point communications within the same mesh.

 ### Further Details